vbetsch/seven-wonders/README.md

 ## 🧠 Project Purpose

-The goal of this repository is to implement the **entire game engine** of Seven Wonders: Duel, including:
+The goal of this repository is to implement the **entire game engine** of Seven Wonders, including:

 - Game entities (cards, Wonders, resources, players…)
 - Age setup and card pyramid generation